6. Continuous probability distributions#

 • median is \(e^\mu\),

-• most probable one (mode) in \(e^{\mu-\sigma^2}\),
+• the most probable value (mode) in \(e^{\mu-\sigma^2}\),

 Note